localvoid/ivi/packages/ivi/README.md

 Component invalidation algorithm is implemented by marking component as dirty and marking all its parent nodes with a flag that they have a dirty subtree.
-When marking algorithm reaches root node, it invokes `OnRootInvalidate()` hook that can be used to implement a [custom scheduler](#custom-scheduler).
+When marking algorithm reaches root node, it invokes `OnRootInvalidated()` hook that can be used to implement a [custom scheduler](#custom-scheduler).

 When scheduler decides to update a root node with a dirty subtree, it starts a